A quick introduction to creating new a new workflow with Scope Actions.

 To create an Action Module, double click the Add New button.
 Enter a name and description, then use the Add / Remove button to add actions or conditions.

 Use the Add \ Remove button to define an action.

 Add a condition to the action module by using the “Only if the following is true” section.

 For more information about adding conditions to an action module, see this user guide article.

-Step 5 – Finalizing your Scope Action
+Process Automation Step 5 – Finalizing your Worflow

 Use the “What Next” screen to determine what report format will be used or if the Scope Action will be scheduled for execution.

 This will run the Scope Action with the configured scheduling options after clicking the Finish button.

 - Run Later